Sp0ngeb0b/NexgenTeamSpeakConnector/Readme.md

 Multi channel mode, 1 gameserver, no default channel:
 - Entry hall (players will be moved)
 - Gameserver
-  ° Mixed Channel
+  Â° Mixed Channel
-  ° Red Team
+  Â° Red Team
-  ° Blue Team
+  Â° Blue Team
-  ° Spectators
+  Â° Spectators
-  ° Disconnected Player
+  Â° Disconnected Player
 - Other Channel (players will be moved)
 - Another Channel (players will be moved)

 Multi channel mode, 1 gameserver, with default channel:
 - Entry Hall (players will NOT be moved)
-- Gameserver (default connection channel, players will be moved) ° Mixed Channel
+- Gameserver (default connection channel, players will be moved) Â° Mixed Channel
-  ° Red Team
+  Â° Red Team
-  ° Blue Team
+  Â° Blue Team
-  ° Spectators
+  Â° Spectators
-  ° Disconnected Player
+  Â° Disconnected Player
 - Other Channel (players will NOT be moved)
 - Another Channel (players will NOT be moved)

 Multi channel mode, multiple gameserver, default channels are required:
 - Entry Hall
-- Gameserver 1 (default connection channel for this gameserver) ° Mixed Channel
+- Gameserver 1 (default connection channel for this gameserver) Â° Mixed Channel
-  ° Red Team
+  Â° Red Team
-  ° Blue Team
+  Â° Blue Team
-  ° Spectators
+  Â° Spectators
-  ° Disconnected Player
+  Â° Disconnected Player
 - Other Channel
-- Gameserver 2 (default connection channel for this gameserver) ° Mixed Channel
+- Gameserver 2 (default connection channel for this gameserver) Â° Mixed Channel
-  ° Red Team
+  Â° Red Team
-  ° Blue Team
+  Â° Blue Team
-  ° Spectators
+  Â° Spectators
-  ° Disconnected Player
+  Â° Disconnected Player

 ####################################################################################################
 ##